F1 2020 calendar | How to watch races on TV and full Grand Prix schedule

 The F1 2020 calendar has been updated with eight confirmed races

-The 2020 Formula 1 season is tantalisingly close to a return with the first Grand Prix of the season taking place in days.
+The 2020 Formula 1 season has returned in sensational style with a juicy result to shake up the top contenders in Austria.

-The stunning hills of Spielberg will provide a dramatic backdrop for the opening race – the Austrian Grand Prix – with drivers, teams and fans craving a piece of motorsport action.
+The stunning hills of Spielberg provided a dramatic backdrop for the opening race – the Austrian Grand Prix – and drivers will do it all again on the same circuit this weekend.

-Traditionally, the Australian Grand Prix opens the race calendar, but was cancelled on the eve of practice in March after one of the F1 team members fell ill with the virus.
+British star Lando Norris claimed his first ever podium finish following a wild end to proceedings.
+He finished 4.8 seconds behind compatriot Lewis Hamilton, though the reigning champion had been docked five seconds.

+Mercedes star Valtteri Bottas triumphed on the day, with Ferrari hotshot Charles Leclerc in second.

 Get your NOW TV Sky Sports F1 season pass – for just £9 per race weekend